See and Do in London

 One of the world’s great museums with 80,000 pieces from all over the world on display, the British Museum houses collections of antiquities that include the Elgin Marbles, Portland Vase and the original Rosetta Stone.

-Catch the best views in town and gain a rare sense of geographical perspective aboard the gently revolving London Eye.
+Book a pod on the London Eye to catch the best views in town and gain a rare sense of geographical perspective with spectacular 360-degree vistas aboard the gently revolving – and massive – observation wheel famously called the London Eye.

 The Globe, an excellent reconstruction of the original theatre, celebrates Shakespeare’s life and times and puts on performances of his plays.

-See the changing of the guards outside of one of Britain's most famous buildings.
-Cheesy to some, but a pilgrimage to many.
+See the changing of the guards outside one of Britain's most famous buildings.
+Cheesy to some, but a pilgrimage to many, and definitely recommended to newcomers.

 Camden Market is a hugely colourful and diverse shopping experience with more than 1,000 stalls for shoppers to browse to their hearts' content.
 The hustle and bustle of this exciting market is not to be missed.